JerryFleming/PyDoc/library/importlib.rst

    .. method:: find_loader(fullname):

-      An abstract method for finding a :term:`loader` for the specified module.
+      An abstract method for finding a :term:`加载器` for the specified module.
 Returns a 2-tuple of ``(loader, portion)`` where ``portion`` is a sequence of file system locations contributing to part of a namespace package.
 The loader may be ``None`` while specifying ``portion`` to